hegdeashwin/hegdeashwin/README.md

 # Hi There 👋

 `Software Craftsman` at `PayPal`.
-Part of `Compute Platform Engineering Risk Infra` team.
+Part of `Compute Platform Engineering` team under `Risk Infra`.
 Closely work with `Global Data Science` and `Research` to productionize models.

-* Build platforms & tools with respect to MLOps pipeline, model repository, inferencing, and training.
+* Build platforms, services and tools for MLOps pipeline, model repository, inferencing, and training.

+* Tech author, trainer, and mentor.

 ## Interests & Continuous Learning on